 Stand out from the rest by customizing your boutique when you sell on ASOS.
 How well you customize your online fashion store will decide how well you’ll be able to attract buyers and make them stick with you.

-You can create a store banner with a catchy and friendly description along with a unique brand logo for your storefront.
+You can create a store banner with a catchy and friendly description and a unique brand logo for your storefront.
 Along with all this, you can add links to your blogs, social media channels, and an official email address.

-ASOS also has an option to create a ‘We Love…’ section above your product feeds, here you can select your favorite products and feature them on the top to bring in the eyes of your shoppers firstly.
+ASOS also has an option to create a ‘We Love…’ section above your product feeds; here, you can select your favorite products and feature them on the top to bring in the eyes of your shoppers first.

-ASOS is very particular about their customer service.
-To continue to sell on ASOS, you need to make sure that you deliver the ‘PERFECT’ customer service.
+ASOS is very particular about its customer service.
+To continue to sell on ASOS, you must ensure that you deliver the ‘PERFECT’ customer service.
 Customers can provide reviews on their purchased products, and each fashion boutique is expected to have a rating of 90% or above to continue selling.

 As a seller on ASOS, you must take care of the following things: